Skellet0r/movie-industry/README.md

 # Movie Industry Insights

-This project was completed as part of Flatiron School's Data Science Bootcamp.

 Follow the quick start guide if you'd like to expand/extend/inspect my work on your local machine.